gregko/Mini-WebDAV-server-for-Android/README.md

 ACTION_MANAGE_ALL_FILES_ACCESS_PERMISSION intent action accordingly.
 Even this would not give a generic file manager access to any app app private directory though.

+## Update 1/4/2021

+Created WdServerLib library module, and a trivial test app.
+The app does not have any permissions and pulls WdServerLib only when built in DEBUG mode.
+Then make yourself a discrete debug only button or menu item to start the Mini WebDAV Server settings activity:

+                    Intent intent = new Intent();
+                    intent.setClassName(MainActivity.this,
+                            "com.hyperionics.wdserverlib.ServerSettingsActivity");
+                    startActivity(intent);

 Hope it will be useful to other developers as well.
 I don't recommend making a consumer product from this, the security issues would need serious consideration.